-HTool is a simple analysis tool originally based on
+HTool is a static analysis tool derived from

-otool, which is shipped with Xcode Developer Tools, and inspired by
+otool(1) that is shipped with the Xcode Developer Tools, and inspired by

 There are no dependencies.
 You will be able to download and run with (hopefully) no issues.
 HTool heavily relies on Libhelper for it’s Mach-O capabilities, which is Opensource.
 You can check out Libhelper here.
 However, unlike Libhelper I have no current plans to Opensource HTool, but please refer to the FAQ for more on this.
 You can also skip to Downloads if you aren’t interested in the docs.